Department: Student & Academic Services - Advice and Counselling Service

 Location: Mile End

-The Advice and Counselling Service is a multidisciplinary student support service providing specialist, confidential, one to one and group support including: counselling, psychological support, psychiatry clinics, welfare advice, financial advice and immigration advice.
-The service also provides a frontline information and guidance service on welfare and wellbeing issues for applicants and current students, not all of whom need one to one support from specialist staff.
+The Advice and Counselling Service is a multidisciplinary student support service offering counselling and psychological support, psychiatry clinics, welfare advice, financial advice and immigration advice.

 We welcome applications from everyone irrespective of sex, sexual orientation, gender identity, ethnicity, faith, religion, disability and age but, as ethnic minority groups and members of the LGBTQ community are currently under-represented, we would encourage applications from members of these groups.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.

 Informal enquiries should be addressed to Jo Gate-Eastley, Counselling Manager at email@example.com or on +44 (0) 020 7882 8717.

 Details about the Advice and Counselling Service can be found at www.welfare.qmul.ac.uk

 To apply for the role, please click the ‘apply’ button below.

 Applicants must provide a personal statement outlining how they meet the requirements of the job profile.
 Applications without a personal statement will not be considered.